carolynzhang18/dont-leaf-me/README.md

 Don't leaf me 🍃

-A computer vision, tab restricting tool, to streamline your productivity.
+A computer vision, tab restricting tool; to streamline your productivity.